Factors That Affect Tree Fit

 Arizona bars are mainly defined by their lack of a back stirrup groove.
 This picture shows the skirts and rawhide from a tree without a back stirrup groove.
 Notice the heavy wear from excess pressure where the stirrup leather sat, the total lack of wear behind it where there was no contact between bar and horse, and the return to wear as the contact resumed.
 The problem is that the back of the stirrup leather causes a lump where it goes over the bar, and creates a pressure point which can sore a horse.
 Some tree makers try to compensate for this by hollowing out the bar behind the stirrup leather, essentially making a long, gradual stirrup groove.
 This results in less surface area on the horse’s back, which is not good either.
 The original reason for the Arizona bar was to strengthen the most commonly broken place, the back of the stirrup groove, by having thicker wood there.
 With good quality wood and rawhide and a decent bar depth, strength should not be an issue.
 We have not had problems with breakage on our trees and they all have full stirrup grooves.
 The stirrup leather lump and/or the compromise on surface area preclude us from making this type of bar.
 It is one of the few things we will say no to making.

 All of the factors discussed above are interrelated in how a tree works on a horse and all are important in the overall fit.
 Saddle fit is not like threading a nut onto a bolt where absolute precision is attainable.
 Absolute precision is not even desirable in saddle fit since the shape of the horse will change with every movement and what fits precisely right now may make for edges that dig in at another gait or at another phase of the stride.
 This is why the overall bar design (rock, twist, edge relief) takes into account movement while still getting maximum surface area on the horse.
-Wise evaluation of a tree on a horse comes from recognizing the various components of fit and knowing what is crucial (Rule Number One - no Poking) and what has more leeway (Rule Number Two - distribute the Pressure).
+Wise evaluation of a tree on a horse comes from recognizing the various components of fit and knowing what is crucial (Principle Number One - no Poking) and what has more leeway (Principle Number Two - distribute the Pressure).